wipatrick/docker-r-base/README.md

 ```
 You can visit http://hostip:8787 to access RStudio.

-## Connect to EXASolution from RStudio
+## Connect to EXASOL database from RStudio
 1. Login to RStudio on http://<host>:8787
 2. Load RODBC package```require(RODBC)```
 3. Load r-exasol package```require(exasol)```